MicrosoftDocs/Viva/Viva/glint/setup/360-general-settings.md

 > [!NOTE]
 > This feature is available beginning on 8/24/2024.

-From the Glint admin dashboard, select the Configuration symbol and then General Settings.
-Review selections that apply to all your Viva Glint programs and confirm that 360 items are set up.
+From the Glint admin dashboard, select the **Configuration** symbol and then **General Settings**.
+Review selections that apply to all your Glint programs and confirm that 360 items are set up.
 [View, edit, or update the information](https://go.microsoft.com/fwlink/?linkid=2230744), focusing on these three items:

 </div>